Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Reasoning with Neuro-Symbolic Ontologies

-\textbf{Symbolic Conceptual Views through FCA}\quad Each algebraic relation involves exactly one natural order structuring of the data involved by means of the underlying Galois connections.
-Through FCA one can reveal this order by means of \emph{formal concepts}, i.e., all $(A,B)\in\mathcal{P}(G)\times \mathcal{P}(M)$ such that $A^{I}=B$ and $B^{I}= A$.
-The sets $A$ and $B$ are called \emph{extent} and \emph{intent}, respectively.
-The reader may notice a strong resemblance to maximal bi-cliques.
-The set of all formal concepts of a context $\context$ is denoted by $\mathfrak{B}(\context)$ and its elements are ordered by inclusion $\subseteq$ on the extent sets.
+\paragraph{Symbolic Conceptual Views through FCA.} Each algebraic relation corresponds to exactly one natural order structuring of the data by means of the underlying Galois connections.
+Through FCA one reveals this order by means of \emph{formal concepts}, i.e., all $(A,B)\in\mathcal{P}(G)\times \mathcal{P}(M)$ such that $A^{I}=B$ and $B^{I}= A$.
+The sets $A$ and $B$ are called \emph{extent} and \emph{intent}, respectively (strongly resembling maximal bi-cliques).
+The set of all formal concepts of $\context$ is denoted by $\mathfrak{B}(\context)$ and ordered by inclusion $\subseteq$ on the extent sets.
 The resulting order structure $\BV(\context)\coloneqq (\mathfrak{B}(\context),\subseteq)$ constitutes a complete lattice that can be visualized as a \emph{line diagram}.
-Hence, applied to our analysis of NNs one may visualize the conceptual hierarchy learned by the network and its size serves as an upper bound for the number of learned concepts.
+Applied to NNs, one may visualize the conceptual hierarchy learned by the network, and the lattice size serves as an upper bound for the number of learned concepts.